 - General Seeding and Lawn Repairs

 - Much Much More.

-Now . . .
-I certainly would not consider myself an experienced landscaper.
-With my own houses, my work has pretty much been limited to light fence and walk work… oh and OK, maybe a little lawn work, but nothing like what I am about to undertake.
+Now, I certainly would not consider myself an experienced landscaper.
+With the exteriors of my own houses, I’ve done light fence and walk work.
+Oh and okay, maybe a little lawn work, but nothing like what I am about to undertake.

-What I mean — when I worked with the builder, I did have a small focus on “grade” and then of course on stabilizing it, but any plant/planting or hardscape work was left to someone else.
+What I mean — when I worked with the builder, I was responsible for “grade” and of course for stabilizing it.
+Any plant/planting or hardscape work performed by someone else.

 Learning How to Landscape (Building Moxie Style)